Pete Freitag Pete Freitag

 linux

-Over the years when setting up servers I have run into the various ways that your cron.daily or cron.hourly scripts manage to fail to run.
-Today I ran into a new reason which I don't recall running into before, maybe something has changed or maybe I just never ran into it.
+Over the years when setting up linux servers I have run into many different reasons that prevent cron.daily or cron.hourly scripts from executing.
+Today however, I ran into a whole new reason that I had never encountered before.

-I ran into the problem on a Ubuntu 16.04 LTS server - I placed a script in /etc/cron.daily/my_script.sh but it was not running.
+I ran into this problem on a Ubuntu Linux server.
+I placed a script in /etc/cron.daily/my_script.sh but it was not running each day.

 I checked all the usual suspects, the reasons I was aware of that cause a cron script to be ignored: